 Of all the best smart home devices we’ve reviewed, our top pick is usually of the best smart speakers because all have a voice assistant built in, which lets you look up the news and weather, get recipes, and control the rest of your smart home devices.

 Our favorite smart home device is the Amazon Echo Dot with Clock.
-Although the $99 Echo is the best smart speaker overall, the $60 Echo Dot with Clock is a more affordable option.
-It has an attractive cloth-covered exterior, built-in LED system and lets you use all of the best Alexa skills.
-You can even group multiple Echo speakers together to create an intercom system in your home, and send messages out to your Alexa contacts.
+The spherical, $60 speaker features an attractive cloth-covered exterior, built-in LED system and lets you use all of the best Alexa skills.
+It's like a bedroom alarm clock, but better.

-You can also use Alexa (and Google Assistant) to check in on the Arlo Q security camera, which is one of the best smart home devices designed for giving you peace of mind.
+We also recommend the Arlo Q security camera, which is one of the best smart home devices designed for giving you peace of mind.
 The $149 cam records in 1080p high-definition, plus its software and app are easy to use.
 Motion detection notifications can be used to initiate your smart home routines, or let you know when something (or someone) is moving around your house when you’re not there.

 The best smart home devices you can buy today